Campaign Season Activities

 Staying Nonpartisan and Bipartisan in Campaign Season

 Whatever you choose to do during election season, remember always that CCL is both nonpartisan (we do not engage in partisan politics or endorse candidates) and bipartisan (we work with people from both of the major parties).
 If your current member of Congress asks to speak at one of your meetings, you are welcome to have them attend, though you should discourage explicit campaigning.
 For more information, see the Planning A Joint Virtual CCL Meeting With Your Member Of Congress training.
 If one candidate, incumbent or non-incumbent, is invited to speak at your meeting, all candidates should be invited to avoid a campaigning event.
 Whatever activities your group engages in should be evenhanded toward all candidates.
-If you have any questions about what events to attend or what your ask should be, please reach out to your Regional Coordinator or to CCL staff.
+If you have any questions about what events to attend or what your ask should be, please reach out to your Regional Director or to CCL staff.

 1. Citizens’ Climate Lobby is a nonpartisan organization.
 During electoral campaigns, we have the opportunity to connect with individual candidates on the issue of climate change, while being clear that we do not support, endorse or organize for individual candidates or political parties.
 We work to build political will for a livable world and strong climate action to reach the goal of a 50% reduction in our emissions below 2005 levels by 2030.
 We know that only by securing support from a significant number of elected officials from both of the major parties will our plan become law.